nextflow-io/nextflow/docs/config.rst

 NXF_EXECUTOR                Defines the default process executor e.g. `sge` NXF_CONDA_CACHEDIR          Directory where Conda environments are store.
 When using a computing cluster it must be a shared folder accessible from all computing nodes.
 NXF_SINGULARITY_CACHEDIR    Directory where remote Singularity images are stored.
 When using a computing cluster it must be a shared folder accessible from all computing nodes.
+NXF_CHARLIECLOUD_CACHEDIR   Directory where remote Charliecloud images are stored.
+When using a computing cluster it must be a shared folder accessible from all computing nodes.
 NXF_JAVA_HOME               Defines the path location of the Java VM installation used to run Nextflow.
 This variable overrides the ``JAVA_HOME`` variable if defined.
 NXF_OFFLINE                 When ``true`` disables the project automatic download and update from remote repositories (default: ``false``).
 NXF_CLOUD_DRIVER            Defines the default cloud driver to be used if not specified in the config file or as command line option, either ``aws`` or ``google``.